Strawbs: 1971–1973: Commercial peak

-Progressive rock oriented period and split
+1973–1980: Progressive rock period and disbanding

-Lambert's arrival in 1972 coincided with a move towards a harder rock style on the next album, Bursting at the Seams.
-The first single from the album with Lambert on board, "Lay Down," hit the UK Singles Chart at number 12, followed by a further single from the album, "Part of the Union," which went up to number 2.
-The album also reached number 2 in the UK Albums Chart and the band undertook a 52-date UK tour to packed houses.
-The harder rock style was also evidenced by Cousins' solo album, Two Weeks Last Summer, recorded that summer, with guests such as Roger Glover from Deep Purple and Jon Hiseman from Colosseum.

-Following a US tour, the group split, with Hudson and Ford deciding to record their own material, firstly as Hudson Ford, later as The Monks and High Society.
-Weaver also left the band, eventually finding a gig with the Bee Gees; he also played with Mott the Hoople.

-Cousins and Lambert rebuilt the band, adding John Hawken (formerly of the Nashville Teens and Renaissance) on keyboards, Rod Coombes formerly with Stealers Wheel and Chas Cronk on bass.
-This line-up recorded the 1974 Hero and Heroine and Ghosts, and tended to concentrate on the North American market with relatively little touring in the UK.
-Strawbs still retain a fan base today in the US and Canada.
-Hero And Heroine went platinum in Canada, and both albums sold extremely well in the US too.
-A further album, Nomadness, recorded without Hawken, was less successful, and was their last for A&M Records.

-In a review in Rolling Stone in 1974, Ken Barnes wrote:

-"Strawbs moved from folkier days to a lush, stately and mellotron-dominated sound, with similarities to Yes, King Crimson and the Moody Blues.
+Cousins and Lambert quickly rebuilt the band, recruiting Renaissance keyboardist John Hawken, Stealers Wheel drummer Rod Coombes, and Chas Cronk on bass.
+Hawken was reluctant to play any instrument except the piano at first, but soon took to the Mellotron and Moog synthesizer which expanded the group's sound into progressive rock.
+Their first single, "Shine on Silver Sun", was released in August 1973 to introduce the new line-up to the public.
+It went to No. 34 in the UK, and was promoted with an appearance on Top of the Pops.
+Later that year they recorded Hero and Heroine in Copenhagen, featuring material that Cousins had written on the previous US tour which was a productive period for him.
+Released in March 1974, the album went to No. 35 in the UK.
+Rolling Stone reporter Ken Barnes wrote: "Strawbs moved from folkier days to a lush, stately and mellotron-dominated sound, with similarities to Yes, King Crimson and the Moody Blues.
 They wrote more compelling songs than the former two, and possessed more lyrical/musical substance than the latter."

+The follow-up, Ghosts, and tended to concentrate on the North American market with relatively little touring in the UK.
+Nomadness, recorded without Hawken, was less successful, and was their last for A&M Records.

 Signed to the Deep Purple–owned Oyster label, they recorded two more albums with two keyboardists replacing Hawken – Robert Kirby, also known for his string arrangements (notably Nick Drake) and John Mealing of jazz-rock group If.
 Coombes was replaced by Tony Fernandez (known for working on Rick Wakeman's solo albums) for a further album, Deadlines, this time on the Arista label.
 Although recording was complete on a further album, Heartbreak Hill, featuring Andy Richards on keyboards, Cousins' decision in 1980 to leave the band to work in radio effectively signalled the band's demise, and the album remained in the vaults for many years.